Dennis Daudi Afande

-Denis Daudi Afande (1937-2021) was a long-serving career Kenyan diplomat who held eight ambassadorial positions during his career.
-A consummate Diplomat, Afande joined the public service at Kenya's Independence (1964).
-He served as Kenya's Deputy Chief of Protocol under founding President Jomo Kenyatta and chief of protocol under President Danial arap Moi.
-He later served as Kenya's ambassador to Washington (1988-1994), the United Nations Mission in Geneva, Switzerland, the United Kingdom, Germany, France, Egypt and Saudi Arabia.
+Denis Daudi Afande (1937-2021) was a long-serving Kenyan diplomat who held eight ambassadorial positions.
+A consummate diplomat, Afande joined the public service at Kenya's Independence (1964).
+He served as Kenya's Deputy Chief of Protocol under founding President Jomo Kenyatta and Chief of Protocol under President Daniel arap Moi.
+He later served as Kenya's ambassador to the United States (1988-1994), the United Nations Mission in Geneva, Switzerland, the United Kingdom, Germany, France, Egypt and Saudi Arabia.

-Afande retired in 1995 as Permanent Secretary in the Ministry of Health after having also served as Permanent Secretary in the Ministry of Home Affairs.
-In retirement, Amb Afande served on the Boards of several state and private sector institutions including Capital Markets Authority, Kenya Power, Kenya Airways, Standard Chartered Bank and Undugu Society and Nyumbani Children's Home among others.
+Afande retired in 1995 as Permanent Secretary of the Ministry of Health, having also served as Permanent Secretary of the Ministry of Home Affairs.
+In retirement, Afande served on the Boards of several state and private-sector institutions, including the Capital Markets Authority, Kenya Power and Lighting Corporation, Kenya Airways, Standard Chartered Bank, Undugu Society, and Nyumbani Children's Home, among others.

-Afande was also a member of the Standing Committee on Human Rights, and the National Council of Children's Services.
+Afande was also a member of the Standing Committee on Human Rights and the National Council of Children's Services.

-He was also Kenya's ambassador to Washington in February, 1990, at the time former Foreign Affairs Minister Robert Ouko was murdered near his farmhouse in Koru, Western Kenya, two weeks after President Daniel Moi and a delegation of 83 ministers and civil servants, including the late Robert Ouko, visited Washington D.C. for a 'Prayer Breakfast' hosted by President George H. W. Bush.
+He was notably Kenya's ambassador to the United States in February 1990, at the time Kenya's Foreign Affairs Minister Robert Ouko was murdered two weeks after President Moi and a delegation of 83 ministers and civil servants, including the late Robert Ouko, visited Washington D.C. for a 'Prayer Breakfast' hosted by President George H. W. Bush.